nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 4: Judiciary & Legal Affairs/README.md

 **Enacted by** 92 LCB 13 (2020, “A Bill to Establish Legislative Council Oversight of All CUSG Fee-Supported Organization Bylaws”)

 (a) All decisions regarding bylaws by the Rules Committee and Legislative Council may be appealed to the Appellate Court of CUSG.

+## §1.4.8 – RSO Standing Appeals to the Judicial Branch
+**Enacted by 101 LCB 06 (2024, “A Bill to Enhance Student Input on the Organizational Standing of RSOs”)**
+**Text:**
+(a) A decision made by the CSI Joint Board regarding an RSO’s organizational status may be appealed to the CUSG Judicial Branch.

+(b) The CUSG Court may issue a preliminary injunction in cases where a designation of bad standing would negatively impact an upcoming event or activity and where no safety threat has been established.